michaelschwob/CollatzConjecture/README.md

 This file obtains the highest integer in the Collatz sequence for every odd integer up to some given number.
 It also provides each odd integer's number of iterations until 1 is reached.

+### base4.cpp

+This file returns the Collatz sequence iteration by iteration in bases 4 and 10, starting with a given natural number.

 ## Licensing

 This repository is licensed under GNU GPLv3.